Better train that liver now...

 - MAYBE stand on the table...if you do - you MUST finish your beer without putting it down!
 Or else everyone will throw food and other items at you!
 Not okay!
 Be a champ, finish your BEER!

 Now, with all this said, Oktoberfest is wild and crazy.
 But if you go to Munich, don't let Oktoberfest be the only thing you do.
 There is so much to see, from Marienplatz, to the 1972 Olympic stadium, the BMX factory, to the Dachau concentration camp (outside of Munich) the shopping mall, traditional Bavarian restaurants to try, as well as the incredible English Garden and magnificent churches.

 It really is a wonderful city to go to at any point in the year, and the architecture, people and hospitality here will leave you wanting more.
 It may not be on your "List" of places to see in 2017, but I assure you, Munich will definitely be calling you back, especially in the fall and spring of each year (the best times to go in my humble opinion).

 Lastly, if you go, don't forget to go on Lenny's Beer Walking Tour.
 Link below.
 It's amazing.
 Drink during a wild history lesson.
 What more could you want?

 There's seriously a lot to do in Munich - and I hope you found this article helpful.
 Have another comment or concern?
 Leave us a comment down below, or email me directly.

-Hope to see you on our Prague to Oktoberfest tour in September 2017!
+Hope to see you on our Budapest to Oktoberfest tour on our trip calendar!
 Link down below.
 Email me with questions or for group discounts!